China's Xi Jinping in Hong Kong: Joshua Wong, protesters released

 Story highlights

-- China's president is visiting Hong Kong for 20th anniversary of handover
+- China's president inspects troops during his visit for 20th anniversary of handover

 - Protests were minimal on the first day of his visit